 Ever noticed if you binge at a specific time of the day?
 Or perhaps it’s after you have that phone call with your Aunt Sally every other week?
 Or maybe, it’s triggered by constantly seeing the cupcakes in the kitchen your kids made on the weekend?

 Identify trigger foods, situations, or environments that lead to binge eating.
 Avoid them consciously by removing trigger foods or finding alternatives for comfort foods.
 However, this is only a short-term solution, as eliminating trigger foods long-term will only increase cravings for “forbidden” foods.
-This can be a form of mental restriction, so become aware of the “good foods” and “bad foods” mentality.
+This can be a form of mental restriction, so become aware of the “good foods” and “bad foods” labelling.

 Work on your relationship with food and change ingrained patterns in the meantime.
 Once you feel confident, slowly reintroduce trigger foods to break associations with binging.